So, you’ve been swaddling your baby since birth and they’re quite happy with it…

 Learning to fall asleep without the comfort of a swaddle can be hard for some babies…

-However, having other sleep cues and comforts will help your baby become less reliant on their swaddle in order to fall asleep.
+However, having other sleep cues, sleep associations and comforts will help your baby become less reliant on their swaddle in order to fall asleep.

 To help your baby on their journey to self-settling and better sleep without their swaddle try the following: